How to stop buddy-punching in your café, pub or shop

 Once clock-ins are real, everything downstream gets better.
 Your live labour-cost board is accurate, your timesheets hold up, and the hours you export to payroll are the hours actually worked.
 Stopping buddy-punching isn’t just plugging a leak: it’s the foundation for running shifts on numbers you can trust.

-WagePilot does all of this for a flat price per site, with staff always free (and one small site free forever).
+WagePilot does all of this for a flat price per site, and never a penny per head (and one small site free forever).
 See how it works or try the live demo.

 This guide is general information, not legal advice.
 Check GOV.UK or a qualified adviser for your situation.
 WagePilot handles the tracking automatically, but you remain responsible for your own compliance.